DocMcFly81/DocMcFly81/README.md

 - 👋 Hi, I’m Martin aka @DocMcFly81
-- 👀 I’m interested in influenced by 90's video games and Japanese internet pop culture.
+- 👀 I’m influenced by 90's video games and Japanese internet pop culture.
-- 🌱 I’m currently learning to code especially with Three.js
+- 🌱 I’m currently learning to code especially with GLSL.
 - 💞️ I'm looking around to learn new stuff.
 - 📫 You can reach me via Discord nick 'docmcfly81'.